victoravr/cdk-eks-example/README.md

 The context allows you to set your desired EKS Cluster Name, but if you do not alter `cdk.json` or pass in a command line argument the default will be used.
-The stack will also create a VPC and NAT Gateway.
+The stack uses existing VPC.

 Using the defaults the command would be: